-We visited Chiang Mai in December 2018.
+We visited Chiang Mai in December 2024 and December 2018.
 We had previously spent a few days in 1992 after spending some time in Bangkok, and found it very pleasant and relaxing after the noise, buzz and polution of Bangkok (polution in Bangkok doesn't seem so bad these days, possibly because of the Skytrain).
 We only stayed a few days though and our main reason for going was to do a trek.
 We decided to do a one day trek which included walking, rafting, elephant riding and visiting Thai villages.
 When we returned in 2018 we wondered why it had taken so long for us to return!!
 We loved it.
 It is so laid back compared to lots of other parts of Thailand.
 The people are amazingly friendly, there is virtually no hassle wherever you go, there are lots of lovely places to eat, great shopping, and if you wish to do tours there are lots of places to visit nearby.
+When we decided to visit Thailand again in 2024, Chiang Mai was the first place on our list

 Pool at The Warehouse Chiang Mai We stayed in 2018 at The Warehouse, a friendly, new establishment 10 minutes walk from the centre.
 The rooms were clean, comfortable and very good value for money.
 There was a fridge in the room and you got free bottled water daily.
 The salt water pool was very nice to swim in, but it could be difficult to get sunbeds as there were only a few around the pool.
 The staff were very friendly and keen to help and the owner was a lovely lady.
 There wasn't a lot in the area around the hotel but that wasn't really a problem, as a 10-15 minute walk took you right into the centre.
 There isn't a restaurant but they do basic breakfasts which you have to order ahead.
 We didn't bother as there were some nice places to have breakfast nearby.
 It's also possible to have a beer or cocktail at the small bar at night served by friendly barmaid Pom.
 We'd happily stay at the Warehouse again and found it amazing value for money and a well run budget hotel.
 Click here to make a booking, view lots of photos and read some of the excellent reviews from other travellers.